piyushhhxyz/1-Memory/README.md

 OneMemory is a proof of concept for a bigger idea: **you should own your AI context**.

 Today, your preferences, your communication style, your project context — it's all locked inside platforms you don't control.
-OneMemory is a local-first, file-based, portable memory layer that sits between you and every AI you use.
+OneMemory is a local-first, portable memory layer that sits between you and every AI you use.

 ### Future Directions

 - **More AI platforms** — Gemini, Perplexity, Grok (add endpoint patterns to the addon)
 - **LLM consolidation** — use a local LLM for smarter memory extraction
-- **Embedding search** — local embeddings for semantic search
 - **Memory decay** — older, less-accessed memories fade over time
 - **Cross-device sync** — sync via git or Syncthing

 ---

-**Zero databases.
-Zero vector stores.
-Zero cloud services.
-Just files on your disk.**
+**One command.
+Instant memories.
+No duplicates.
+Your brain, your data.**

 *Built to prove that your AI memory should belong to you.*